 First, we will gather evidence on attacks on bovids/equids and possible livestock protection as well as non-lethal and lethal management measures from other countries.
 In order to better understand the movement behaviour of wolves in the cultural landscape of Switzerland, we will analyse already existing telemetry data but also aim to equip further wolves with GPS collars in the project regions.

 Various factors can influence attacks on bovids/equids.
 In order to investigate which factors are indicators for a high risk of attacks on bovids/equids, information on all bovids and equids that were injured or killed by wolves will be analysed.
 On the one hand, we will record parameters such as age, social organization or pack structure of the wolves responsible for attacks.
 On the other hand, we will gather additional information on factors such as age, breed, whether or not the bovids were horned, health status of the bovids/equids, protective measures taken and the herd composition of the attacked bovids/equids.
 We will then analyse the influence of these factors on the risk of damage and identify circumstances that may lead to increased risk.
 Through behavioural observations of equids and bovids, we will investigate whether their behaviour changes after being approached by wolves.
 For this purpose, we will also equip bovids/equids with GPS collars with the support of farmers.
 In addition, we will analyse the effectiveness of different measures such as herd protection, aversive conditioning, and wolf removal.
 For this purpose, we will use existing data on the one hand, but also conduct experiments in cooperation with AGRIDEA in order to test specific measures.

-The project is financed by a private foundation and is carried out in cooperation with AGRIDEA and the cantonal authorities of Grisons and Vaud.
-Part of the project will be implemented as part of a doctoral thesis at the University of Lausanne.
+The project is financed by a private foundation and is carried out in cooperation with AGRIDEA and the cantonal authority of Vaud.
+Part of the project is being implemented within the framework of two doctoral theses.